Why Should You Consider Forming a General Partnership?

 You Want Control of Management and Profits: General partnerships are defined by their ability to split management responsibilities between all partners.
 Whether this is an equal split or an agreed split between multiple partners, each party controls their share in the partnership.
 Be aware that with this control comes liability and responsibility.
 As a result, all partners are personally liable for any losses or debts that the general partnership takes on.

 You Have Specific Aspects of the Business You Want to Control: If you are a general partner, you don’t have many restrictions or requirements for management duties.
-General partnership are very flexible, and the structure and operation of the business can be solely controlled by general partners.
+General partnerships are very flexible, and the structure and operation of the business can be solely controlled by the general partners.

-You Want Flexibility, Beginning to End: Flexibility and ease does not only apply to the formation of a general partnership.
+You Want Flexibility, Beginning to End: Flexibility and ease applies to more than just the formation of a general partnership.
 If one of the partners wants to dissolve the partnership, the process is simple.
-General partnership are typically more suitable for short-term projects, but a short-term business plan should not be deterred from starting a general partnership.
+General partnerships are typically more suitable for short-term projects, but a short-term business plan should not be deterred from starting a general partnership.

 Similar Business Models

 General partnerships have their advantages, but also come with drawbacks.
 For example, as mentioned above, general partners are personally liable for losses and debts.
 This is not always the case in every type of partnership.